Sharykhin/symfony-shifting/README.md

 ```

 When it run, it will automatically run installing composer dependencies, so for
-the first time it may time a couple of minutes.
+the first time it may take a couple of minutes.

-4. Open browser on [http://localhost:8000/ping](http://localhost:8000/ping) to check whether
+4. Open a browser on [http://localhost:8000/ping](http://localhost:8000/ping) to check whether
 everything works as expected.

 #### PHPUnit Code Coverage